 Engaging students, faculty, and community members in sustained partnerships that foster collaborative learning and civic participation in a diverse, democratic society

 The programs of the The Mary Jane Underwood Stryker Institute for Civic Engagement strengthen the community and promote academic learning, personal growth and civic responsibility among our students.
 Some course-based service-learning projects only occur during a 10-week quarter; most projects are ongoing and take place within the context of reciprocal partnerships with not-for-profit agencies, public schools, government entities and grassroots efforts.
 Many partnership endeavors span both academic service-learning and co-curricular work in order to provide continuity and cohesiveness.

 ~ Henry David Thoreau

-More than 600 Kalamazoo College students work in the community every year, most through service-learning courses.
-But each year approximately 200 students are engaged in ongoing projects outside of courses.
+About two thirds of K students work in these initiatives during their careers at K, through community-engaged courses and ongoing, student-led projects that address pressing, complex issues in Kalamazoo.
 They earn minimum wage through federal work study placements or work as “volunteers,” committing to at least three hours per week throughout the term.
 Most work the full academic year.